 This statement is similar to aspect number 4.
 And in most cases, it is wrong.

 Again, if you decide to develop an entire solution (with several KPIs, a fancy design, and optimized for different devices) in-house, the statement might be right.

-On the other side, when choosing an off-the-shelve solution, you should chose a solution that requires a very limited manpower input from your team.
+On the other side, when choosing an off-the-shelve solution, you should choose a solution that requires very limited manpower input from your team.

 Summarized: OTP is essential, but you shouldn’t narrow your view too much towards only one KPI.

 #10 — This Is Something We Can Develop In-House

 It depends on what you are looking for.
 I’m pretty sure that your IT department can develop a simple dashboard showing the OTP in your OCC.